Updated on November 26, 2022

 One quirk of this special: during one song number, Quick Draw’s frightened by a realistic, non-sentient bear.
 Guess this must be the “average bear” that Yogi proclaims himself as smarter than… and apparently more sentient than, as well!

-For Yogi, this one is probably the weakest of his three Christmas specials.
+For Yogi, this one is easily the weakest of his three Christmas specials.
 For Casper, however, this was indeed his “first Christmas” special.
 Casper would subsequently appear in 2000’s CGI animated “Casper’s Haunted Christmas.”
-Unlike “Casper’s First Christmas,” Casper’s regular supporting cast actually appear in “Haunted Christmas,” including the Ghostly Trio and Spooky, Casper’s scare-obsessed cousin with an old-time Brooklyn accent.
+Unlike “Casper’s First Christmas,” Casper’s traditional supporting cast actually appear in “Haunted Christmas,” including the Ghostly Trio and Spooky, Casper’s scare-obsessed cousin with an old-time Brooklyn accent.

 On TV/home video